PEDx/shopify-theme-vue/README.md

 Improve consistency between development and production environments by integrating Shopify theme development mode with Vite's dev server.

-- 🔗 Passing Shopify Theme Data and Views into Vue Templates Enable passing store data, editor config, and existing Liquid views (like snippets or sections) into Vue components — inspired by [Shopify Web Components](https://shopify.dev/docs/api/storefront-web-components), using special wrapper components to expose external content to Vue.
+- 🔗 Passing Shopify Theme Data and Views into Vue Templates Enable passing store data, editor config, and existing Liquid views (like snippets or sections) into Vue components — inspired by [Storefront Web Components](https://shopify.dev/docs/api/storefront-web-components), using special wrapper components to expose external content to Vue.

 ### Status
 🚧 This project is currently under active development.